Mwarssame/Mohamed-Warssame/README.md

 Integrated forensics into a structured vulnerability management workflow:

-Asset Discovery – Inventory all hardware, software, and network assets.
+Asset Discovery –  we started  with Inventory  hardware, software, and ended with  network assets listing.

-Vulnerability Scanning – Identify and classify vulnerabilities.
+Vulnerability Scanning –  we Identifeied  and classified  vulnerabilities into catergories

-Vulnerability Analysis & Ranking – Prioritize based on severity and business impact.
+Vulnerability Analysis & Ranking – We Prioritiseed based on severity and business impact.

-Remediation Planning – Apply patches or mitigations.
+Remediation Planning – Applied patches and recommended  mitigations.

-Patch Testing & Deployment – Verify patch safety and stability.
+Patch Testing & Deployment – Verified patch safety in pre-production environment and  appled stable versions

 Verification & Monitoring – Continuous scanning and tracking over time.